mrettl/conforce/doc/source/index.rst

     :width: 400
     :alt: conforce logo

-Conforce is available as a Python 3 package and as an Abaqus plug-in.
-It computes configurational forces from the displacement, stress, and energy density fields for finite elements.
+Conforce computes computes nodal configurational (or material) forces from the displacement, stress, and energy density fields for finite elements.
+It is implemented as a Python 3 package and as an Abaqus plug-in.
 The implementation is based on the paper "On material forces and finite element discretizations" by Mueller [1]_.
 Configurational forces correspond to the change in energy density when some geometry measure is changed.
-A common application of configurational forces is in fracture mechanics, where they correspond to energy release as a crack grows.
+Common application of configurational forces is in fracture mechanics, where they can be used to obtain the energy release rate of cracks.

 How to read the documentation
 =============================

 The :doc:`README` section
 describes how to install and use the Python 3 package and the Abaqus plug-in.
-Conforce supports 3D and 2D plane strain elements in a static load case.
+Conforce supports 3D elements and 2D plane strain elements for static loads.
 Plane stress elements are supported with a simplification.
 The :doc:`supported_element_types` section provides a complete list of supported element types.
 The :doc:`theory` section describes in detail how configurational forces are computed.